rcoleworld/reddit-sentiment-analysis/README.md

 # Reddit Sentiment Analysis

 ## Overview
-This research I did ia on sentiment analysis and how a sentiment classifier can be used to determine how Redditors feel about certain posts/topics.
+This research I did was on sentiment analysis and how a sentiment classifier can be used to determine how Redditors feel about certain posts/topics.
 This project explores both machine learning and algorithmic approaches to this problem and considers the benefits of both.

 The algorithmic library that was explored during this project is Vader.
-This library is a rule based approach to this problem that can handle idioms and even emojis.
-I created a basic algorithm that merely checked for word occurrences to use along with Vader and my machine learning approach to see how a simple approach would compare to these more complex approaches.
+This library is a rule-based approach to this problem that can handle idioms and even emojis.
+I also created a basic algorithm that merely checked for word occurrences to use along with Vader and my machine learning approach to see how a simpler approach would compare to these more complex approaches.

-The machine learning approach used during this project was a Sklearn random forest classifier.
+The machine learning model used during this project was a Sklearn random forest classifier.
 This model was trained on a dataset containing 50,000 verbose movie reviews and achieved ~85% accuracy on a testing set, though this accuracy can vary in practice.

 ## Exploration of ML Approach: Challenges
 There were multiple challenges with building a model that can accurately classify sentiments.
 First of which, was finding an appropriate data set.
 Throughout the research I trained on multiple datasets.
-Some were very verbose akin to the movie review one that I settled on.
-Some from social media which included a lot of slang and misspelled words and some with multiple different classification outcomes than merely positive or negative.
+Some were very verbose akin to the movie review dataset which I settled on.
+Some were from social media and included a lot of slang and misspelled words.
+One had multiple classifications other than the typical positive and negative sentiments.

 The ones from social media had too many word misspellings and slang.
-The dataset was likely created during the infancy of social media when users used more word shortenings and abbreviations than modern users do today.
-This dataset is not as practical when the target users are Redditors who are more verbose than social media platforms in the early 2010’s.
+These datasets were likely created near the infancy of social media when users used more word shortenings and abbreviations than modern users do today.
+These datasets were not as practical when the target users are Redditors who are more verbose than social media platforms in the early 2010’s.

-The one containing multiple classification outputs had a lower accuracy of around 30%.
+The dataset containing multiple classification outputs had an accuracy of around 30%.
 This makes sense because it is very difficult to accurately and consistently distinguish similar sentiments such as anger vs hate.
 The problem of having multiple sentiments contained in the same string is a pitfall.
 Take the text: “I am thoroughly upset at what is going on with the world.
 I am scared for my life and the lives of my family members.
 Why did our government not warn us of this danger?
 I despise the situation we are in and I am so sad for those who have lost their lives.
 I hate this world right now”.
 This text can fall under multiple categories such as anger, hate, and worry.
-This was interesting but due to time constraints was not explored further, though would be interesting future research.
+This was a very interesting problem but due to time constraints was not explored further, though would be great for future research.

-The data set chosen was a verbose set of movie reviews with a binary classification: positive or negative.
+The dataset chosen was a verbose set of movie reviews with a binary classification: positive or negative.
 This dataset was lengthy and contained text that was verbose enough to create an effective model for Reddit.

 ## Exploration of ML Approach: Preprocessing
-The models I used were SciKitLearn's [random forest classifier](##Exploration-of-ML:-Random-Forests-in-a-Nutshell).
-Though, before training the text had to be preprocessed and a feature set had to be created so the model could be trained.
+The models I trained utilized SciKitLearn's [random forest classifier](##Exploration-of-ML:-Random-Forests-in-a-Nutshell).
+Before training the text had to be preprocessed and a feature set had to be created so the model could be trained.

 Firstly, we must preprocess the data.

-The first step in this process is converting the words in the text to lowercase.
+The first step in this process is to convert the words in the text to lowercase.
 This can be done in python like this:
 ```Python
 for word in text:
     word = word.lower()
 ```
 This ensures that words like "Hello", "hEllo" and "hello" are all equivalent.

 The next step in text preprocessing would be to convert all words to their stems.
 This will transform words like "amazingly" to "amaze".
-Doing this makes all words with the same root or stem equivalent so that when we create a feature set these words all treated as the same.
+Doing this makes all words with the same root or stem equivalent so that when we create a feature set these words will all be treated as the same.
 This can be done in python using external libraries like this:
 ```Python
 from nltk.stem import PorterStemmer
 port_stem = PorterStemmer()